rucio/documentation/docs/installing_server.md

-1. __User Token Exchange__: In this case, a valid OIDC token that the user authenticated with in Rucio is getting [exchanged](https://indigo-iam.github.io/docs/v/current/user-guide/api/oauth-token-exchange.html) with an appropriate token that is intented to be served to the FTS server.
+1. __User Token Exchange__: In this case, a valid OIDC token that the user authenticated with in Rucio is getting [exchanged](https://indigo-iam.github.io/docs/v/current/user-guide/api/oauth-token-exchange.html) with an appropriate token that is intended to be served to the FTS server.
-   This FTS intented token must have a specific audience [*] as well as specific scopes [**] that the FTS server expects, this applies for the next authentication flows as well.
-It is also worth noting that the acquired FTS intented token includes all original claims that were present in the initial token.
+   This FTS intended token must have a specific audience [*] as well as specific scopes [**] that the FTS server expects, this applies for the next authentication flows as well.
+It is also worth noting that the acquired FTS intended token includes all original claims that were present in the initial token.

 1. __Admin Flow__: In this Rucio authN/Z flow, the [client_credentials](https://auth0.com/docs/get-started/authentication-and-authorization-flow/client-credentials-flow)
    flow is used with the __Rucio Admin IAM Client__ [C2].
 The __sub__ claim of the acquired token becomes the __client_id__ of [C2].
-In this case any group membership that was present in the original token is not included in the new FTS intented token.
-Aditionally, for this flow to be successful a valid user OIDC token must already be present in the database.
+In this case any group membership that was present in the original token is not included in the new FTS intended token.
+Additionally, for this flow to be successful a valid user OIDC token must already be present in the database.

 1. __Admin Root Flow__: This scenario has the same logic as flow 2, with the